kasteway/NLP_AirBnB_Reviews/README.md

 2. SKLearn & NLTK tools to implement various topic modeling and sentiment analysis.

-3. Matplotlib and Seabn to visualize the data and model outputs...
+3. Matplotlib and Seabn to visualize the data and model outputs.

 ---